moverup01/EC2/README.md

-# Host Your Resume on AWS EC2 with a CI/CD Setup Using GitHub Actions
+# Host an index.html page on AWS EC2 with a CI/CD Setup Using GitHub Actions